-My original plan was to link to these documents on the ATSDR website, but I learned that they did not have a web site at that time, or if they did, I couldn't find it.
+My original plan was to link to these documents on the ATSDR website, but if ATSDR had a website in those days, I couldn't find it.
 So I undertook the laborious task of typing up, by hand, the first chapter of about a hundred of the toxicological profiles and posting them on the web.
 Of course ATSDR now has their own website, but I believe that I posted some of that information first.

 Next up was an environmental organizations directory.
 As before, I started with Indiana - a task that didn't take a great deal of time.
 However, I soon began to receive messages requesting that I include groups in neighboring states, and before I knew it there were directories for the midwestern states, and then the rest of the country.
 Those lists have now grown quite lengthy, and after a brief foray into building a directory for other parts of the English-speaking world, I've decided to be happy with just trying to maintain reasonably current lists for the states.

 Around the same time that I launched EcoIndiana, I began taking snapshots of plants and animals that I found in my travels, mostly from parks and nature preserves in Indiana.
 I bought a primitive handheld scanner and began posting tiny images, mostly of wildflowers, leaves, butterflies, and moths.
 EcoIndiana originally resided on the servers of a company called America Online, and in those days the entire website had to fit in two megabytes of storage, so I kept the images very small indeed.
 I've since moved to much larger images, but nowadays sites like Wikipedia do a much better job of providing broader and deeper coverage of the plants and animals of this country and the world.
 Mostly I maintain the plant and animal directories as a tip of the hat to the past.